ignaciot/MechSpy/README.md

 ## Mechanistic inference for toxicology

-This repository provide the code for the publication "Applying knowledge-driven mechanistic inference to toxicogenomics" (DOI: xxxxxxxxxxxx) and contains the collection of scripts to reproduce the results obtained.
+This repository provide the code for the publication "Applying knowledge-driven mechanistic inference to toxicogenomics" (DOI: [https://doi.org/10.1016/j.tiv.2020.104877](https://doi.org/10.1016/j.tiv.2020.104877)) and contains the collection of scripts to reproduce the results obtained.
 Besides the code, this repository provides:

 * Vector embeddings of the knowledge graph used for the inference step, generated using node2vec.
 * Knowledge graph utilized for this study (extended from the KG created for [PheKnowLator](https://github.com/callahantiff/PheKnowLator/wiki)), exported as a NetworkX object.